lbryio/lbry.tech/documents/resources/download-overview.md

-# How To Dowload Content Using the LBRY Protocol
+# How To Download Content Using the LBRY Protocol

 ## Getting Started